 Illinois Register on February 25, 1983.
 Four additional comments were received during the First Notice period.
-Those additional comments are the basis of a number of refinements in the rule as proposed for Second Notice.
+Those additional comments were the basis of a number of refinements in the rule as proposed for Second Notice.
+The rule has also been amended, as noted, in response to comments made by the Joint Committee on Administrative Rules (JCAR) during the Second Notice period.